 If you mine cryptocurrency as a trade or business, you’ll have to pay self-employment tax on the net earnings, also known as earnings after expenses.

 The tax rules for trading cryptocurrency are considered the same as the rules for property such as stocks or mutual funds.

 This guideline makes it easier to understand how Bitcoin transactions are taxed.

 Whenever you buy property, you must keep track of the basis of the property.

 This is what you paid to obtain the property or in this case the bitcoin.

-You’ll also need to keep track of the date you bought the B
+You’ll also need to keep track of the date you bought the Bitcoin.